blockchainsllc/in3-docs/docs/api-c.md

 #### eth_log_t

-A linked list of Ethereum Logs.
+A linked list of Ethereum Logs

 The stuct contains following fields: